rsx491/algo/README.md

 (shuffle) -> (reshuffle) -> (reshuffle_again)

-The averages for these 3 sorting algorithms can be summarized with the following final values:
+The averages (Perl) for these 3 sorting algorithms can be summarized with the following final values:
 * quick sort 12/seconds
 * merge sort 43/seconds
 * heap sort 47/seconds

+The averages (Python) for these 3 sorting algorithms can be summarized with the following final values:
+* quick sort 14/seconds
+* merge sort 15/seconds
+* heap sort 19/seconds